Linussgi/liggghts-dem-study/README.md

 The following workflow was created to automate generation and analysis of an N-dimensional parameter sweep over a LIGGGHTS MCC particle simulation.
 This is to invetsigate the effects of said parameters on particle mixing rate and mixing quality within a cylindrical random acoustic mixer (RAM).

 ### Simulation files setup
-The setup of the parameter space is handelled by the files within the `study-setup` directory.
+The setup of the parameter space is handled by the files within the `study-setup` directory.

 The user selects a parameter space of N dimensions to investigate.
 Files that contain the simulation data (such as LIGGGHTS `.sim` files and geometry files) should be stored in `study-templates`.
 The workflow will create a folder for each study within the parameter space.
 For example, if the user wishes to invetsigate a 3D parameter space of 4 by 2 by 5, the workflow will create 40 study unique folders, each folder containing simulation files with a different combination of parameters.